khaledk2/leb-beta/docs/configure/register.rst

 ==============

 * You must have an account with the beta version of Central EnteroBase, and be logged in.
+* You must know the URL or IP endpoint that your Local EnteroBase will be exposed to.

 Registration Page
 ==================